 Practical applications of ideal client profiles

-A well-established ideal client profile can inform your marketing strategies, ensuring you allocate your time and financial resources to those potential clients who are likely to provide the most value to your coaching business.
+While establishing an ideal client profile, coaching specialists can forge marketing strategies, ensuring they allocate time and resources to those potential clients who are likely to provide the most value to your coaching business.

 Here are some basic practical ways to use your ICP for marketing: